DeepakDahiya/chatwoot/README.md

  - **Line**: Connect your Line account and manage the conversations in Chatwoot.
  - **SMS**: Connect your Twilio SMS account and reply to the SMS queries in Chatwoot.
  - **API Channel**: Build custom communication channels using our API channel.
- - **Email**: Forward all your email queries to Chatwoot and view it in our integrated dashboard.
+ - **Email**: Forward all your email queries to DS Support and view it in our integrated dashboard.

 And more.

 Other features include:

-- **CRM**: Save all your customer information right inside Chatwoot, use contact notes to log emails, phone calls, or meeting notes.
+- **CRM**: Save all your customer information right inside DS Support, use contact notes to log emails, phone calls, or meeting notes.
 - **Custom Attributes**: Define custom attribute attributes to store information about a contact or a conversation and extend the product to match your workflow.
 - **Shared multi-brand inboxes**: Manage multiple brands or pages using a shared inbox.
 - **Private notes**: Use @mentions and private notes to communicate internally about a conversation.
 - **Canned responses (Saved replies)**: Improve the response rate by adding saved replies for frequently asked questions.
 - **Conversation Labels**: Use conversation labels to create custom workflows.
-- **Auto assignment**: Chatwoot intelligently assigns a ticket to the agents who have access to the inbox depending on their availability and load.
+- **Auto assignment**: DS Support intelligently assigns a ticket to the agents who have access to the inbox depending on their availability and load.
-- **Conversation continuity**: If the user has provided an email address through the chat widget, Chatwoot will send an email to the customer under the agent name so that the user can continue the conversation over the email.
+- **Conversation continuity**: If the user has provided an email address through the chat widget, DS Support will send an email to the customer under the agent name so that the user can continue the conversation over the email.
-- **Multi-lingual support**: Chatwoot supports 10+ languages.
+- **Multi-lingual support**: DS Support supports 10+ languages.
 - **Powerful API & Webhooks**: Extend the capability of the software using Chatwoot’s webhooks and APIs.
-- **Integrations**: Chatwoot natively integrates with Slack right now.
+- **Integrations**: DS Support natively integrates with Slack right now.
 Manage your conversations in Slack without logging into the dashboard.

 ## Documentation